What is Autonomy?

 E Entrepreneurship & Business

 Headquartered at the Reseda Annex on the CSU, Northridge campus, ARCS brings together the powers of 8 affiiliated labs, centers and research institutes across the university through the collaboration of its core faculty co-investigating team.
-These are: IntersectLA (IXLA); TSL: The Testing Science Lab; Unmanned Aerial Vehicle Lab (UAV); Human Computing Lab (HCL); Systems Engineering Research Laboratory (SERL); CSUN Innovation Incubator (Cii); Anthropological Research Institute; and Klab: Simulation-Based Training and Behavioral Research.
+These are: IntersectLA (IXLA); The Testing and Validation Lab (TAV); Unmanned Aerial Vehicle Lab (UAV); Human Computing Lab (HCL); Systems Engineering Research Laboratory (SERL); CSUN Innovation Incubator (Cii); Anthropological Research Institute; and Klab: Simulation-Based Training and Behavioral Research.

 ARCS “Lift-Off” Grand Opening